celo-org/docs/blog/28-03-23-create-an-erc-4626-tokenized-vault-standard-on-celo/create-an-erc-4626-tokenized-vault-standard-on-celo.md

 ## Writing the ERC-4626 Token Contract

-1. Head over to the Remix solidity compiler using the link/
+1. Head over to the Remix solidity compiler using this link-[Remix IDE](https://remix.ethereum.org/)
 2. Go to the contract folder, a new folder, `MyToken.sol`
 3. Copy and paste the smart contract code below inside the `MyToken.sol` file.